Hello World Program

 This line is the entry point of every Java program.
 Let’s break down each part:

-: Means the method can be called from outside the class.
-The Java Virtual Machine (JVM) needs to access it, so it must be public.static
+- public: Means the method can be called from outside the class.
+The Java Virtual Machine (JVM) needs to access it, so it must be public.

-: Means this method belongs to the class, not an object.
-This way, the JVM can run the method without creating an object of the class.void
+- static: Means this method belongs to the class, not an object.
+This way, the JVM can run the method without creating an object of the class.

-means the method does not return any value.main
+- void: This is the return type. void means the method does not return any value.

 java HelloWorld Welcome